SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Experiments

 \subsection{StarCraft Multi-Agent Challenge}

-We now evaluate SHAQ on the more challenging SMAC tasks, the environmental settings of which are the same as that in \cite{samvelyan2019starcraft}.
+We next evaluate SHAQ on the more challenging SMAC tasks, the environmental settings of which are the same as that in \cite{samvelyan2019starcraft}.
 To broadly compare the performance of SHAQ with baselines, we select 4 easy maps: 8m, 3s5z, 1c3s5z and 10m\_vs\_11m; 3 hard maps: 5m\_vs\_6m, 3s\_vs\_5z and 2c\_vs\_64zg; and 4 super-hard maps: 3s5z\_vs\_3s6z, Corridor, MMM2 and 6h\_vs\_8z.
 All training is through online data collection.
 Due to the limited space, we only show partial results in the main part of paper and leave the rest in Appendix \ref{subsec:experimental_results_on_extra_smac_maps}.

-\textbf{Performance Analysis.} First, we compare performances between SHAQ and baselines.
-It shows in Figure \ref{fig:easy_hard_smac} that SHAQ outperforms all baselines on all maps, except for 6h\_vs\_8z.
+\textbf{Performance Analysis.} It shows in Figure \ref{fig:easy_hard_smac} that SHAQ outperforms all baselines on all maps, except for 6h\_vs\_8z.
 On 6h\_vs\_8z, SHAQ can beat all baselines except for CW-QMIX.
 VDN performs well on 4 maps but bad on the other 2 maps, which still verifies our analysis in Section \ref{sec:related_work}.
 QMIX and QPLEX perform well on the most of maps, except for 3s\_vs\_5z, 2c\_vs\_64zg and 6h\_vs\_8z.
 As for COMA, MADDPG and MASAC, their poor performances could be due to the weak adaptability to challenging tasks.
 Although QTRAN can theoretically represent the complete class of the global Q-value \citep{SonKKHY19}, its complicated learning paradigm could impede the convergence to the value function for challenging tasks and therefore result in the poor performance.
-Although W-QMIX performs well on some maps, owing to the lack of the law on hyperparameter tuning \cite{rashid2020weighted} it is difficult to be adapted for all scenarios (see Appendix \ref{subsec:extra_weighted_qmix_variant_hyperparameters} for details).
+Although W-QMIX performs well on some maps, owing to lacking a law on hyperparameter tuning \cite{rashid2020weighted} it is difficult to be adapted for all scenarios (see Appendix \ref{subsec:extra_weighted_qmix_variant_hyperparameters}).